 - Reheat: Reheat the curry in a microwave or stovetop until warm, and serve it with a side of your choice.
 If it's frozen, thaw for a few hours first and then reheat.

 - Black Chickpeas: Remember to use black chickpeas that are within their shelf life for the best taste and texture.
-The older or aged chickpeas will take more time to cook.
+Older or aged chickpeas will require more time to cook.

-- Soaking Kala Chana: I recommend soaking black chickpeas overnight or for at least 6 hours in water as they have tougher skin.
-Soaking helps to cook faster and soften them, which makes them easier to digest.
+- Soaking Kala Chana: I recommend soaking black chickpeas overnight or for at least 6 hours in water, as their tougher skin benefits from the soaking process.
+This helps them cook faster, become softer, and make them easier to digest.

 - No-Soak Method: If using unsoaked black chickpeas, rinse 2-3 times and follow the same cooking instructions.
 Adjust the Pressure cooking time in the Instant Pot to 50 minutes.

-- Thick Consistency: If you want thicker and creamy gravy, you can mash a few black chickpeas using the back of the ladle or using a potato masher.
+- Thick Consistency: If you want a thicker and creamier gravy, you can mash a few black chickpeas using the back of a ladle or a potato masher.

 Variations

-- Canned Tomatoes: Canned crushed, or tomato sauce can also be used to replace fresh tomato puree.
-Use 1 cup of canned tomatoes to replace fresh tomatoes.
+- Canned Tomatoes: Canned crushed tomatoes or tomato sauce can be used as a substitute for fresh tomato puree.
+Use 1 cup of canned tomatoes to replace the fresh ones.

 - Kala Chana Masala: You can add store-bought chole/chana masala to this curry to enhance the flavors.